Wrongful conviction of David Camm: Perjury admission

 Evidence of misconduct regarding the blood spatter was uncovered when, in the third trial, Stites testified for the defense, admitting he had perjured himself in the first two trials.
-Stites' assertion that the spots on David Camm's shirt were high velocity impact spray (HVIS) was the cornerstone of the probable cause affidavit that led to Camm's arrest and his testimony at the first two trials helped the prosecution win Camm's convictions.
+Stites' assertion that the spots on Camm's shirt were high velocity impact spray (HVIS) was the cornerstone of the probable cause affidavit that led to Camm's arrest and his testimony at the first two trials helped the prosecution win Camm's convictions.
 He had previously testified that he was an expert blood spatter pattern analyst and a professor at Portland State University who was in the process of attaining a Ph.D. — credentials which were fabrications.

-He asserts that Floyd County prosecutor Stan Faith helped create those fraudulent credentials.
+Stites asserts that Floyd County prosecutor Stan Faith helped create those fraudulent credentials.
 During the third trial, he outlined how he was sent to the crime scene by Rod Englert to photograph and take notes.
 Despite his lack of formal training in the field or work experience as a crime scene analyst, his notes ended up being used in the probable cause affidavit, with him being listed as a "crime scene reconstructionist", a title that did not apply to him.
 The defense pointed out several aspects of Stites' notes that were later proven to be false including "HVIS" on the garage door, later proven to be a petroleum based-product and not blood.
 Stites' opinion that there was a clean-up at the crime scene involving bleach was also incorrect.
 The confusion came from the unfamiliar look of the blood after the serum had separated from the blood cells.
 Regarding his actions, he commented, "It was a dumb thing...In hindsight, I would have kept my mouth shut."
 Stites was not charged with perjury for his testimony in the previous two trials.

 Criticism of the prosecution

 A number of legal experts have criticized the way the case was handled.
 Thomas Schornhorst, a professor emeritus of the Indiana University's Mauer School of Law, said that cases had been overturned repeatedly because they have "pushed the envelope" with other evidence, fearing that they would not get a conviction on bloodstain evidence alone.
 Shawn Boyne, of Indiana University's Robert H. McKinney School of Law, highlighted the Camm trials as an example of the problems within the American justice system.
 Boyne stated that the judges in these trials allowed the prosecutors to present "specious claims of motive designed to paint the defendant with a broad stroke of guilt and moral condemnation and overcome a lack of physical evidence".
 Boyne stated "the state overreached and that overreaching did not serve the cause of justice".
 Camm's defense team has long been critical of their inability to present evidence of Boney's involvement, particularly when the prosecution was allowed to speculate about Camm's motives.
 Despite Boney's history of stalking and armed violence against women, his past crimes were ruled inadmissible.